Sonamkandari/Learning_Java-Script/README.md

 - we have to assign value to a const variable we can not left it without assigning a value

 ![alt text](image-3.png)

+- in case of productions most of the time it is preferred to use const

 ---